This section is intended for healthcare professionals

 The Research Council of Norway has funded the RCTs.

-The RCT conducted by The Virginia Commonwealth University was funded by the National Institutes of Health, USA.
+The RCT conducted by the Virginia Commonwealth University was funded by the National Institutes of Health, USA.

 2. Demo for healthcare professionals